 DecoArt is an American company headquartered in Stanford, Kentucky and has been offering a wide and excellent range of colors and media in the medium price range since 1985.

 The product range includes various acrylic paints, face and body paints, enamels, gesso and texture media, different varnishes, glitter, metallic and glass paints, brushes and accessories, stencils, chalks, outdoor paints, the company’s own pouring line and even DecoArt painting parties.
-The colour selection and variety is very large and appealing.
-Strong, bright colours speak for the higth quality pigments and delight every artist’s heart.
+The color selection and variety is wide and very appealing.
+Strong, bright colors speak for the high quality pigments and delight every artist’s heart.

 On the bottle of the Pouring Medium the mixing ratio for the respective acrylic paints is indicated.
 The application recommendations of DecoArt are each without water and silicone additions and promise cell formation from the pouring medium alone.

 The following materials were also used for the tests

 Solo Goya Acrylics